-SEO Siloing: How to build a website silo architecture
+SEO Siloing: How to Build a Website SEO Silo

 More often than not, a website is a disjointed array of unrelated information with no clear central theme.
 Such a site suffers in search engine rankings for sought-after keywords.

-Siloing a website serves to clarify its subject relevance and lays the groundwork for high keyword rankings.
+Siloing a website serves to clarify its subject expertise and lays the groundwork for high keyword rankings.
 It is a core building block for SEO and is normally an advanced topic.

-The reason this grouping has such a high SEO priority is that search engines award keyword relevancy within their index based on the page and then the rest of the site with the most supporting relevant content.
-This contributes in particular to Google’s evaluation of a site’s expertise, part of the E-A-T quality factors (expertise, authority and trustworthiness).
+The reason this grouping has such a high SEO priority is that search engines award keyword relevancy within their index based on the page and then the interlinked rest of the site with the most supporting relevant content.
+This contributes in particular to Google’s evaluation of a site’s expertise, part of the E-E-A-T quality factors (experience, expertise, authority and trustworthiness).

 Well-ranked websites are founded upon the concept that a website should physically be organized like a doctoral dissertation.
 A dissertation has a clearly identified title, abstract, table of contents, and then content laid out to reinforce the overall theme of the dissertation as a whole, all with references and footnotes supporting the subject.

 Often, there are great websites hidden from widespread search engine result pages (SERPs) exposure.
 They may lack an organic search engine optimization strategy, or their strategy does not include enough attention to clear subject relevance or siloing.

 In this document, you will find a strategy for improving the clarity of a website’s overall theme through siloing.
 The intent is to improve the site’s keyword rankings.

 Siloing a website requires a multistep process of planning and implementation.

 Begin the process of siloing by determining your website theme.
 Answer questions including: